Spotify didn’t kill the radio star…you did. Yes, you – the all-powerful consumer with the buying power and limited attention span.

 It’s hard to say what they can do more, because at the end of the day, the decision of you getting played or not is in the hands of a few selected gatekeepers.
 If they don’t like your music or don’t think you’re up to standard, then how do we as independent artists change that?
 It’s so tricky. – Rozella

 In her experience, smaller radio stations were more generous to lend airtime for indie artists.

 I’m very lucky in the sense that I’m Sabahan and that I get most of my radio airtime from Sabahan stations (both big and small).
 The pool of Sabahan artists fighting for the same airtime is definitely smaller than in KL.

 “But I also feel that East Malaysians have a different sense of pride when it comes to local music and they tend to support local artists more.”

-Malaysia’s multi cultural nation gave rise to FM stations that are segmented by language.
-Although these stations are not restricted to play songs in a different language and may occasionally throw in English jingles in their mix, it is rare that the chosen songs would be locally derived.
+Malaysia’s multi-cultural nation gave rise to FM stations that are segmented by language.
+Although these stations are not restricted to playing songs in a different language and may occasionally throw in English jingles in their mix, it is rare that the chosen songs would be locally derived.

 “Getting airplay on radio stations is definitely one of many ways artists like myself use to reach a wider audience…(but) there definitely isn’t enough support, unless you’re a big name, you’re under a big record label or you know someone on the inside who really believes in your music and pushes for you,” she says.